KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 various documentaries regarding the events from 1986 and after.
 In particular, the botched response by the Soviet authorities to the disaster which resulted in unnecessary deaths.
 Unfortunately, I was asleep for most of the ride.
+There was even one video demonstrating that a flight from Toronto to Kiev resulted in more absorbed radiation than our trip to Chernobyl.
+I'm no radiation expert, but it appears that radiation increases significantly at high altitudes.
+[Here](XX) is a link to some figures from the tour company highlighting various radiation amounts and rates.
+Given that we were going with a government-approved tour group to sanctioned areas, Aaron and I were not concerned.
+Though we had taken the precautions requested by the tour company, wearing close-toed shoes and long pants and sleeves for the few areas with elevated radiation.

-We then arrived at the Exclusion Zone, an XX sized area in which there are almost no permanent residents save a few stubborn grandpas and grandmas.
+After our drive, we arrived at the Exclusion Zone, an XX sized area in which there are almost no permanent residents save a few stubborn grandpas and grandmas.
 There are a sizable number of workers within the zone though, XXX who apparently make around 1000 Euros per day spent working there.

+Highlights
 ### Third Day